Tagged: RAG

 Building a GenAI Platform That Doesn't Collapse Under Its Own Weight

-Most GenAI platforms fail not because the models are bad, but because teams build everything at once.
-A practitioner's guide to layered GenAI architecture — from the minimal production-ready core to healthcare-grade guardrails and beyond.
+GenAI platforms don't fail because the models are bad.
+They fail because teams build everything at once.
+A practitioner's guide to layered architecture, from the minimal production-ready core to healthcare-grade guardrails.

 EngineeringRead more →